-Record and global declarations affect only the symbol table, and do not generate parse trees.
+Record and global declarations affect only the symbol table and do not generate parse trees.
 External declarations (legal only in the compiler implementation) are handled the same as global declarations, except that a flag in the symbol table indicates that the identifier refers to a function (built-in procedure).
+Files named in link directives produce link instructions in the ucode output.

-A complete parse tree is rooted at a proc node, which identifies the procedure, and points to the subtrees for the initial clause (if any) and the body of the procedure.
+A complete parse tree is rooted at a proc node, which identifies the procedure and points to the subtrees for the initial clause (if any) and the body of the procedure.
 Each node in the parse tree represents a source program construction or some implicit semantic action.
 A node can contain up to six fields, the first of which is the node type.
 The second and third fields are always line and column numbers that are used for error messages and tracing.
-Any additional fields contain information about the construction, and possibly pointers to several subtrees.
+Any additional fields contain information about the construction, and possibly pointers to subtrees.
 Appendix A contains a description of all the node types.

 The grammar, shown in Appendix B, has several ambiguities.
-The well-known "dangling else" problem exists not only in the if-then-else expression, but also in the while-do, until-do, and every-do expressions.
+The well-known "dangling else" problem exists not only in the if-then-else expression, but also in the while-do, until-do, every-do, and to-by expressions.
 In each of these expressions, the last clause is optional, so that when the parser sees an else, for example, it does not know whether to shift the token (associating it with the most recent if), or to reduce the preceding if-then expression (leaving the else "dangling").
 The latter choice is obviously incorrect, since the else would never be shifted, and Yacc correctly resolves such conflicts in favor of the shift.
 Thus, each else is paired with the most recent unpaired if.
 All the control structures (except case) have an additional ambiguity: they do not have a closed syntax, yet they may appear in an expression at the highest precedence level.
 For example, the expression x := y + if a = b then z else -z 3 could parse in either of two ways: